bezark/FCLC-in-class-lab-demo/README.md

 # FCLC-in-class-lab-demo
-This is the intro repo. for FCLC video game design
+This is the intro repo. for FCLC video game design.

+Some fun edits!